os-fpga/device_modeling/models_internal/README.txt

 This directory holds primitive simulation models.
-The models are NOT to be directly released to the customer as they include internal code denoted by the macro RAPIDSILICON_INTERNAL.
+These are models internal to Raptor and have not been processed for final consummption.